-In the 1800s, several Protestant denominations entered into comity agreements with each other regarding global missionary efforts.
+In the 1800s, several Protestant denominations entered into comity agreements regarding global missionary efforts.
 These agreements called for each denomination to confine all of its ministry efforts to specified areas in each country.
 In return, that denomination received exclusive rights to carry on Christian ministry in those assigned areas.
 This included a provision that all churches in each geographical domain would belong to the denomination assigned to that area.

 Comity agreements were supposed to eliminate unnecessary duplication, reduce confusion among unbelievers, diminish "competition" among churches, and ensure that all areas of a given country had somebody responsible for evangelizing it.
 The idea was to have "togetherness" in a sense of purpose, but with each organization having a geographic area all to itself.
 However laudable those goals may have been, the system had serious flaws, including: